Hike Burnt Cabin Cliff Trail at Lake Tenkiller Oklahoma to the Cliffs

 burnt-cabin-cliff-trail-hike-lake-tenkiller

-We’re sharing all the details, so you know what to expect hiking the Burnt Cabin Cliff trail at Lake Tenkiller!
+We’re sharing all the details, so you know what to expect hiking the Burnt Cabin Cliff trail at Lake Tenkiller.

 We live to find spectacular day-hikes close to home in northeast Oklahoma.
 We especially enjoy finding trails close to the water and tucked away in rocks.
-That is precisely what we found while hiking the Burnt Cabin Cliff trail at Lake Tenkiller!
+That is precisely what we found while hiking the Burnt Cabin Cliff trail at Lake Tenkiller.

-Hiking Burnt Cabin Cliff Trail at Lake Tenkiller Oklahoma
+Hiking Burnt Cabin Cliff Trail at Lake Tenkiller

 Located near Burnt Cabin Marina, the Burnt Cabin Cliff trail wanders through the oak trees along an old dirt road that jets out onto a peninsula next to Lake Tenkiller.
 Towards the end of the peninsula is where the beautiful rocky cliffs begin.

-You can also kayak to this point if you don’t want to hike!
+You can also kayak to this point if you don’t want to hike.

 The trailhead is not marked.
 The trailhead is located across from Burnt Cabin Marina along the east side of the boat launch.
 There is a little scrapyard area – head past the scrapyard, and the trail begins – follow the dirt road.